aguspesce/aspect-docker/README.md

 You need to enable the kernel module in each boot and run the module.

+Test the docker:

+    sudo docker hello-world

-An example in [Manjaro](https://manjaro.org/) distribution:
+**An example in Manjaro distribution:**
-Install docker:

     sudo pacman -S docker

-Enable the kernel module in each boot and run the kernel module:

     sudo systemctl enable docker

     sudo systemctl start docker

-Test the docker:

-    sudo docker hello-world

 I don't recommend running this (or any) script as `root`, so it would be better